SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Master[ScrumTeam,ScrumMaster] serves[ScrumTeam,ScrumMaster,Serve] the organization[Organization] in several ways, including:

-- Leading, training, and coaching the organization[Organization] in its Scrum adoption;[ScrumTeam,ScrumMaster,Serve]
+- Leading, training, and coaching the organization[Organization] in its Scrum adoption;[ScrumTeam,ScrumMaster,Serve,Adaptation]
 - Planning and advising Scrum implementations within the organization[Organization];[ScrumTeam,ScrumMaster,Serve]
 - Helping employees and stakeholders[Stakeholder] understand and enact an empirical[Empiricism] approach for complex work; and,[ScrumTeam,ScrumMaster,Serve]
-- Removing barriers[Impediments] between stakeholders[Stakeholder] and Scrum Teams[ScrumTeam].[ScrumTeam,ScrumMaster,Serve]
+- Removing barriers[Impediments] between stakeholders[Stakeholder] and Scrum Teams[ScrumTeam].[ScrumTeam,ScrumMaster,Serve,Risk]

 # Scrum Events[ScrumEvents]

 The Sprint[ScumEvents,Sprint] is a container for all other events[ScrumEvents].
 Each event[ScrumEvents] in Scrum is a formal opportunity to inspect[ScrumPillars,Inspection] and adapt[ScrumPillars,Adaptation] Scrum artifacts[ScrumArtifacts].
 These events[ScrumEvents] are specifically designed to enable the transparency[ScrumPillars,Transparency] required.
-Failure to operate any events[ScrumEvents] as prescribed results in lost opportunities to inspect[ScrumPillars,Inspection] and adapt[ScrumPillars,Adaptation].
+Failure to operate any events[ScrumEvents] as prescribed results in lost opportunities to inspect[ScrumPillars,Inspection] and adapt[ScrumPillars,Adaptation].[Risk]
 Events[ScrumEvents] are used in Scrum to create regularity[Cadence] and to minimize the need for meetings not defined in Scrum[ExtendScrum,OtherMeetings].
 Optimally, all events[ScrumEvents] are held at the same time and place to reduce complexity[ReduceComplexity].